Sebastian Calleja: Malta Eurovision Song Contest 2017

-Calleja entered the Malta Eurovision Song Contest 2017 in preparation for the great Eurovision Song Contest 2017 event which was held in Ukraine.
-Calleja's song 'Escape' went through the first stage entering the Top 60 from over 150 songs, but unfortunately he did not make it to the final Top 16 from which the song which represented Malta was chosen.
+Calleja entered the Malta Eurovision Song Contest 2017 in preparation for the great Eurovision Song Contest 2017 event, which was held in Ukraine.
+Calleja's song 'Escape' went through the first stage, entering the Top 60 from over 150 songs, but unfortunately, he did not make it to the final Top 16 from which the song which represented Malta was chosen.

 Microfono D'Oro

 Calleja was also chosen from the Maltese selections to represent Malta in the Microfono D'Oro 2014, held in Mirandola, Italy, with the cover version of Paolo Meneguzzi's song 'Era Stupendo', where he was placed 2nd from 25 competing artists from different countries and was aired live on Italian TV.

 San Remo Junior

-Calleja debuted in the Maltese selections for the San Remo Junior Contest in 2014 with the cover version of Ronan Keating's song 'If tomorrow never comes'.
-He was chosen as one of the finalist to represent Malta in Italy's San Remo Junior.
-In Sanremo, Italy he was one of the finalists in the competition where he competed with other singers from various countries around Europe.
+Calleja debuted in the Maltese selections for the San Remo Junior Contest in 2014 with the cover version of Ronan Keating's song 'If Tomorrow Never Comes'.
+He was chosen as one of the finalists to represent Malta in Italy's San Remo Junior.
+In Sanremo, Italy, he was one of the finalists in the competition, where he competed with other singers from various countries around Europe.